Category Archives: Uncategorized

 Uneasy laughter.

-I then tried to explain the difference between Palestine and Israel by saying Palestine is the name of a region in the Middle East that is also known as the Holy Land, while Israel is the name of a country in Palestine that was created by and for victims of anti-Semitism.
-“Not anti-Semitism like we think of it today,” I said.
-“When somebody tags a synagogue or vandalizes a Jewish cemetery, that’s just being obnoxious.
-I mean real anti-Semitism, like pogroms, which were periodic massacres of Jews in Czarist Russia, or the Holocaust, which was a systematic extermination of Jews by Nazi Germany.
-Throughout history, no matter whether Jews tried to segregate themselves in small villages in Ukraine called shtetls, or assimilate into Berlin society, their lives were at risk.
-As a result, a movement known as Zionism, or Jewish nationalism, emerged among Jews who felt the only solution to their plight was to establish a homeland, or Jewish state, called Israel, so the next time some madman decided to wipe them out, they’d have someplace to go.
+“Throughout history, no matter whether Jews tried to segregate themselves in rural villages in Ukraine called shtetls, or assimilate into Berlin society, their lives were at risk.
+As a result, a movement known as Zionism, or Jewish nationalism, emerged among Jews who felt the only solution to their plight was to establish a homeland, or Jewish state, which they called Israel, so the next time some madman decided to wipe them out, they’d have some place to go.
 Kind of like a wildlife refuge or protected area for an endangered species.”

-I said Jews everywhere have what is known as the “right of return” to Israel, even though most of them have never lived there, and that Palestinians also want the right to return to their homeland, where, again, most of them have never lived, but their parents or grandparents did.
+Another thing Jews and Palestinians have in common, I said, is that a lot of them have been refugees.
+I said Jews have what is known as the “right of return” to Israel, even though most of them have never lived there, and Palestinians also want the right to return to their homeland.

 “Many in our country are also concerned that immigrants, especially from south of the border, will become the majority,” I said.
 “The difference is that most immigrants to this country don’t hate America.
 They come here to share in the American dream, not to destroy it.
-Until the Arabs, and especially the Palestinians, can accept a Jewish homeland, not just on paper but in their hearts, it seems suicidal for Israel to allow four million angry Arabs into their country.”
+Until the Arabs, and especially the Palestinians, can accept a Jewish homeland, not just on paper but in their hearts, it seems suicidal for Israelis to allow 4 million angry Arabs into their country.”

 Israel is but a speck on the map of the Middle East.